 The white brick house with a koi pond in the back yard sat just a few doors away from Silver Spring’s Long Branch-Arliss neighborhood park.
 Clearly, it had potential.

 But it also had challenges.

 A ceiling hole inside the front door had not been patched.
 The soiled carpet in a downstairs bedroom emitted an unappealing odor.
 Outside, overgrown bushes blocked windows and mildew had crept up walls.

-These and other issues gave the house a sad feeling, as if the home had been left behind.
+These and other issues gave the house a sad feeling as if the home had been left behind.

 But no worries!
 DKG was called in to give this little jewel the affection it deserved.
 And, not surprisingly, it sold for a terrific return within four days!

-As a designer at the Donna Kerr Group, I absolutely love the chance make a home shine.
-At the Donna Kerr Group, we do it every day, whether the job requires a major renovation or, like this home east of downtown Silver Spring, a simple spruce up.
+As a designer at the Donna Kerr Group, I absolutely love the chance to make a home shine.
+At the Donna Kerr Group, we do it every day, whether the job requires a major renovation or, like this home east of downtown Silver Spring, simple spruce up.

 Before we could stage this home, we needed to tackle some of the above-mentioned challenges that were keeping this home from selling for a big return.
 And we got the job done with only a modest investment.